laurenemick/laurenemick/README.md

 <br/>

 #### I'm a Full-Stack Developer based in Seattle, Washington.
-- My main Tech Stack is React.js, Python 3, and Java.
+- My main tech stack is React.js, Python 3, and Java.
 - Currently working on AWS Cloud Practitioner Essentials Certification.
 - Seeking full-time employment in the greater Seattle area.
 Open to remote opportunities.